bwignall/typochecker/README.md

-A tool to help (semi-)automatically find typos in Git repositories.
+A tool to help (semi-)automatically find typos.
 By default, uses Wikipedia as source of likely typos.

 # Usage: